 If the passport on which you based your travel authorization application has changed for whatever reason, you will have to begin the application process for a new travel authorization.
 Please note that application fees are payable on the new application.

 There are a number of other details you can update on your application without applying for an authorization.
 Take a look at the list here.

 All applicants are given an opportunity to review the information they supply and to ensure that it is 100% correct before submitting the application.
 You will be asked to reconfirm your passport number as well.
-You can still make changes before making payment and giving over your application to the ESTA.
+You can still make changes before making payment.
 This includes all data except the passport number and passport issuing country, so it’s vital to ensure that this information is correct.

-If you’ve made a mistake on your application regarding your passport and biographical information, you will need to begin the process of a new application.
+If you’ve made a mistake on your application regarding your passport and biographical information, you will need to start a new application.
 This new application is subject to the application fees.
-There are other admissible changes that can be updated.

-For eligibility question mistakes please see the following link: Fix a mistake on ESTA Form
+For more information on fixing mistakes on your ESTA, please see the following link: Fix a mistake on ESTA Form

-You can still make changes to the above-mentioned errors, provided the application has not yet been processed with payment.
+You can still make changes provided the application has not yet been processed.
 If you have already made a payment, you will have to begin the application process again.
 You will be required to pay the fee for the new application.

-Not to worry, you’ll notice the “retrieve application” option on the welcome page.
+You can make changes to your application by clicking on the “retrieve application” option on the homepage.
 Once you’ve clicked on this option, you’ll notice that it takes you to a new screen where you can choose between retrieving a single application or a group of applications.